wallymathieu/visualfsharp/examples/fsconcepts.md

 * Currently, different type instantiations, though all type safe, can produce different semantics.
   * adopt Haskell like restrictions to force coherence; or
   * disambiguate with ad-hoc *betterness* rules.
-* Decidability of constrain solving.
+* Decidability of constraint solving.
 * Allow & exploit variance (no such thing in Haskell).
 ---